Contents

 If you are throwing an exception, it should be done via

-or CATCH_RUNTIME_ERROR
+CATCH_ERROR or CATCH_RUNTIME_ERROR in

-.
+internal/catch_enforce.hpp.
 These macros will handle the

 differences between compilation with or without exceptions for you.